-- 40 (1) A refrigeration safety awareness certificate of qualification entitles the holder to be in attendance to monitor the refrigeration plant named on the refrigeration safety awareness certificate of qualification in a general supervision or risk assessed status refrigeration plant with a total plant capacity of 1 000 kW or less prime mover nameplate rating. - (2) The holder of a refrigeration safety awareness certificate of qualification is not permitted to operate or perform any repairs to the refrigeration plant but is permitted to shut down the plant or initiate safety procedures when specifically trained and assigned to perform such tasks.
+- 40 (1) A refrigeration safety awareness certificate of qualification entitles the holder to be in attendance to monitor a general supervision or risk assessed status refrigeration plant with a total plant capacity of 1 000 kW or less prime mover nameplate rating. - (2) The holder of a refrigeration safety awareness certificate of qualification is not permitted to operate or perform any repairs to the refrigeration plant but is permitted to shut down the plant or initiate safety procedures when specifically trained and assigned to perform such tasks.